Orange-OpenSource/homebrew-zabbix/README.md

 brew install zabbix $(brew options zabbix --compact)
 ```

-Note that this will perform a full build of ffmpeg and its dependencies, which may take a while depending on your machine's capabilities.
+Note that this will perform a full build of zabbix and its dependencies, which may take a while depending on your machine's capabilities.

 ## Updating